GaitovRK/SWE573-Rashid-Gaitov/README.md

 # Community Information Management System

-This repository is a part of the SWE573 class.
+## Overview

+Welcome to the Community Information Management System (CIMS) repository, a project developed as part of the SWE573 class.
+CIMS is a social platform designed to empower users to create and manage communities, fostering interaction and engagement within a dynamic online environment.

-## Brief
+## Key Features

-The system is a social platform that allows people to create their communities and interact.
-Users can create and manage communities, each with unique names, descriptions, and privacy settings.
-Users can engage with posts and comments, with moderation capabilities to ensure content quality.
-The system prioritizes user engagement by recommending recent and personalized content and promoting new and low-engaged communities.
+- **Community Creation:** Users can easily create and manage their communities, each with unique names, descriptions, and privacy settings tailored to their preferences.

+- **Post and Comment Interaction:** CIMS facilitates engaging discussions through posts and comments, enabling users to share ideas, ask questions, and connect with like-minded individuals.

+- **Content Moderation:** To maintain a high standard of content quality, the system incorporates moderation capabilities, ensuring that discussions remain constructive and respectful.

+- **User Engagement:** CIMS prioritizes user engagement by recommending recent and personalized content, encouraging active participation, and promoting discovery of new and less-engaged communities.

+## License

+This project is licensed under the [MIT License](LICENSE).

-## Content
+## Contact

+For any questions or feedback regarding CIMS, please reach out to the project team members listed in the [CONTRIBUTORS.md](CONTRIBUTORS.md) file.